ColinEge/TaskTracker/README.md

 # Navigate to the project directory
 cd TaskTracker

+# Build the application for mac/linux
+go build -o .\.build\task-cli .\cmd\

-# Build the application
+# OR Build the application for windows
-go build -o task-cli
+go build -o .\.build\task-cli.exe .\cmd\

+# Navigate to the build directory
+cd .\.build

 # Run the application
 ./task-cli